PhilippFrenzel2005/teemo-discord-bot/README.md

 # Genosse Teemoshenko – Discord Bot

-A hobby Discord bot built with discord.js v14 and Google Gemini AI.
+A joke Discord bot built with discord.js v14 and Google Gemini AI.
 Features an AI-powered chat persona based on Teemo from League of Legends

 ---